 “Through that engagement, we learn where people go for information and how they share it, as well as which existing information resources are out there,” Heller says.
 “We’ll then design a program that reaches people in the ways that they prefer and in the languages they speak.”

 In Italy, many people were using Facebook, so Signpost created a Facebook page and group to share information.
 In El Salvador, WhatsApp is free to use, so Signpost worked with its partner company Twilio to package online resources in a format that’s easy to distribute and navigate on WhatsApp.
+And in Colombia, Signpost partners with local organizations such as information service Estoy en la Frontera to continually adapt and respond to community feedback.

 If there are helpful and existing resources for a certain population, Signpost finds ways to complement and network with them, not replace them.
 It also assembles a team of moderators from affected communities to source relevant, inclusive information tailored to people’s specific needs.